substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 a single pallet that manages all of the logic of our Substrate Kitties application.

-Let's lay out the basic structure of our pallet by outlining the parts inside the `pallets/mykitties/src/lib.rs`.
+Let's lay out the basic structure of our pallet by outlining the parts inside the `pallets/kitties/src/lib.rs`.

 :::note
-Our pallet's directory `pallets/mykitties/` is not the same as our pallet's name.
-The name of our pallet as Cargo understands it is `pallet-mykitties`.
+Our pallet's directory `pallets/kitties/` is not the same as our pallet's name.
+The name of our pallet as Cargo understands it is `pallet-kitties`.
 :::

 Every FRAME pallet has: